Ezepheros/Probability-Density-Function-Creator-and-Visualizer/README.md

 ## Project Overview
 This application will allow a user to create their own **probability mass function**(*pmf*).
 After creating their *pmf*, users will be able to generate random numbers which follow their *pmf*.
 Later on, they will be able to draw their own pmf and generate points with their *pmfs*.
 Statistics enthusiasts, students and researchers may want to use this tool to visualize typical results from custom probability distributions.
 It can also be used by someone who wants to make a decision with an abnormal *pmf* to generate random numbers.

-## User Stories
+## Functionality
-- As a user I want to be able to assign probabilities to certain numeric values and add those pairs to a *pmf*
+- Can assign probabilities to certain numeric values and add those pairs to a *pmf*
-- As a user I want to generate random numbers which follow the *pmf* that I created
+- Can generate random numbers which follow the *pmf* that you created
-- As a user I want to generate random numbers using odds as well as probabilities
+- Can generate random numbers using odds as well as probabilities
-- As a user I want to be able to delete entries in my *pmf*

-## Additional User Stories
-- As a user I want to be able to save all the *pmfs* that I have made
-- As a user I want to be able to load the *pmfs* that I have made and be able to generate random numbers from them
+- Can save, load and delete *pmfs*

 ## EventLog Sample:
 ```